wlads/reefpoints/_posts/2013-05-09-tildes-ember-training.md

 I have worked on a couple side project with Ember before taking this training, and had a very shallow understanding of some of the concepts.
-Coming out of this training, I feel I have a great place to start build Ember apps.
+Coming out of this training, I feel I have a great place to start building Ember apps.
 I really fleshed out my understanding of Ember and am really excited about the technology.
 I am planning on using it for any upcoming side projects, to really explore it further.